 End view of the completed roof and truss system rolled off the observatory.
 You can clearly see the design of the scissor truss in this photo.

-The siding crew hard at work, at the far left is Dr. Roy Bishop, next to him is Mrs Bishop, then Dave Lane and to the far right Ian Anderson.
+The siding crew hard at work. left to Right:¬†Dr. Roy Bishop, Mrs. Gertrude Bishop, Dave Lane and Ian Anderson.

 View our¬†SCO Gallery of photographs of the SCO and the 17.5" telescope.